tytydraco/yessleep/out/I_Survived_Because_My_Brother_Once_Made_a_Joke_About_Bathroom_Stalls.md

 Then he let the door go.

-It swung most of the way shut on its own, the way bathroom doors do, and I heard his boots take a couple of steps back down the row.
+It slowly swung most of the way shut on its own, and I heard his boots take a couple of steps back down the row.
 I let half a breath out, slow as I could manage through my nose.

 But he didn't walk toward the exit.

-No.
+*No.*

 He turned into the stall right beside mine.
 Number eleven.
 I heard the latch on that one click shut, heard his belt, heard him start to relieve himself against the bowl, easy as anything, like a man stopping at a rest area on a long drive… which was exactly what it might have been.